sagabanana/60daysofUdacity-Bertelsmann-Tech-Scholarship-AI/README.md

 Day 29:
 Read and corresponded with other scholars on the Turing test; AI and Machine.
 Here is the link for your review and one more: https://bertelsmannaitrack.slack.com/archives/C01HBNAA6JC/p1610076169251900?thread_ts=1609912890.102100&cid=C01HBNAA6JC https://bertelsmannaitrack.slack.com/archives/C01HBNAA6JC/p1610076862260500?thread_ts=1609912890.102100&cid=C01HBNAA6JC

+## 1/8/2021
+Day 30:
+Read and reply to Ai and the Turing test thread.
+Worked on forming teams for #sg_strictly_projects